juttle/juttle-service/docs/jsdp-api.md

 | points | An array of points for a given view
 | tick | A data-less point
 | mark | Indicates the end of a batch
+| log | An object containing one log message from the subprocess.
 | points_processed | Current count of points the Juttle Service has processed for current program
 | view_end | The execution for a given view has ended
 | job_end | The current job has ended